robusta-dev/robusta/docs/playbook-reference/actions/scans.rst

 When triggering a Popeye scan, Popeye will run as a one-off job directly in your cluster.
 Use these steps to find possible issues with the scan action.

-| Currently Popeye scans are only supported with the Robusta platform and Slack :ref:`sinks <Sinks Reference>`.

 * To find errors with the Popeye job run: